josh-wong/bitcoin-cash-node-on-raspberry-pi/README.md

 ## Setting up your Bitcoin Cash wallet
 Our Bitcoin Cash wallet has already been created at this point, so let's secure it with a password and back it up.<br><br>
-> The instructions in this section are very important.
+> **Attention:** The instructions in this section are very important.
 Neglecting to secure your wallet with a password and backing it up could result in you losing the Bitcoin Cash that you receive from others in your wallet.<br>

 ### Create a password for your wallet